Responsible Parties in Birth Injury Cases: Who Can Be Sued?

 Who is Responsibility for Child's Birth Injury?
 Get a Free Legal Review

 Now that you understand a bit about the possible parties in a medical malpractice case, you may be wondering if you have a case yourself.
 For example, if the birth of your child resulted in an injury, you may have a malpractice claim against the hospital and/or physician.
-Get legal advice from an injury attorney today -- at no cost to you.
+Get a free legal evaluation of your claim today.